anand-tummapudi/MultiThreading/README.md

 | 6 | Fork/Join | 7+ | Parallelism framework |
 | 7 | Virtual Threads | 21+ | Lightweight millions of threads |

+## Concurrency Vs Parallelism
+ **Concurrency** - executing multiple tasks at a time - Perceived or Fake Parallelism.
+ **Parallelism** - Tasks are executed simultaniously  - Is about toexecuting multiple tasks in parallel.

+ ## Thread Life Cycle
+ ** New State** - Every thread is in this state until we start it.
+ ** Active** - Every thread is in this state after we can start() on it.
+ ** Blocked** - Every thread is in this state, when it is waiting for some thread to finish.
+ ** Terminated** - Every thread is in this state after it is done doing its assigned work.